jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

 ------------------------

-Let’s write a function that converts a feature of intensity :math:`X_{ij}\in [0,1]` into a latency coded response :math:`L_{ij}`.
+The following function uses the above result to convert a feature of intensity :math:`X_{ij}\in [0,1]` into a latency coded response :math:`L_{ij}`.

 ::